-GRAYSON COUNTY METROPOLITAN PLANNING ORGANIZATION (MPO) POLICY BOARD (PB) AGENDA ITEM VIII ACTION ITEM
+GRAYSON COUNTY METROPOLITAN PLANNING ORGANIZATION (MPO) TECHNICAL ADVISORY COMMITTEE (TAC) AGENDA ITEM VIII ACTION ITEM

-Review and Approve the FY 2022 Annual Performance and Expenditure Report (APER)
+Review the FY 2023 Annual Performance and Expenditure Report (APER) and Recommend Approval to the Policy Board

 The Annual Performance and Expenditure Report (APER) is a requirement established by FHWA per 23 CFR 420.117(b).
 It is due to TxDOT on December 15th each year per 43 TAC 16.52(a)(5).
 The purpose of the APER is to update the public and everyone involved in the planning process on the tasks outlined in the Unified Planning Work Program (UPWP).
 The APER is to be made available to the public through the MPO's Public Participation Plan (PPP) and posted on our web site www.gcmpo.org.